 Businesses operating in the for-profit sector rely on profits for growth and survival.
 Profitability, or optimizing the bottom line, is essential to expanding operations, securing financing, attracting investors, retaining a quality workforce, buying inventory and remaining competitive.
-Indeed, for all organizations large and small, controlling expenses, including office expenses, is both prudent and necessary.
+Indeed, for all organizations large and small, controlling expenses and making budget cuts is both prudent and necessary.
 As Sam Walton said, “Control your expenses better than your competition.
 This is where you can always find the competitive advantage.”

 Ideas to Improve Your Bottom Line with Safe Budget Cuts